NacarateJ/TuneTracker/README.md

 - Sticky navbar to facilitate search and improve user experience.
 - An error message is displayed if no albums matching the user's search are found.
 - Click on an album to view more details and listen to the tracks.
+- The app is responsive, following a mobile-first design approach.

 ### Technologies
 - [Angular](https://angular.io/): The application is built using the Angular framework, providing a robust and dynamic user interface.